 I flippin' love planning - hence why I chose to do what I do I guess.
-Although I'm all about being a free spirit and going with the flow, having an Order of the Day is a must for a wedding (even be it a loose one), so people know what's happening when.
+Although I'm all about being a free spirit and going with the flow, having an Order of the Day is a must for a wedding (even be it a loose one), so people know what's happening and when.

 More importantly, you should have someone in charge of it so everything runs smoothly or things could get out of hand and precious party time will be lost (if you are in a venue that has a strict lights-out at midnight policy, every minute on the dancefloor counts, right!).

-I personally don't think it's fair to ask your maid of honor, your sister or your mum to do this as they won't be able to relax and enjoy the wedding properly, or they'll enjoy it too much and totally miss important things.
+I personally don't think it's fair to ask your maid of honour your sister or your mum to do this as they won't be able to relax and enjoy the wedding properly, or they'll enjoy it too much and totally miss important things.
 And you shouldn't be in charge of it for sure.
 You are the VIP couple.
 You shouldn't be constantly checking the time and running around sorting stuff out.
 Come on!

 Most commonly the Order of the Day is displayed on a signage board which is placed at the entrance welcoming your guests.
-You can DIY one easily from driftwood, wooden pallets, it can be made of a card, perspex.
-You can use and write on a large vintage mirror or a clear glass vintage frame, or a painted wooden board in your chosen colour palette and in your wedding font.
+You can DIY one easily from driftwood, or wooden pallets, it can be made of a card or perspex.
+You can use and write on a large vintage mirror or a clear glass vintage frame, or (my favourite) a painted wooden board in your chosen colour palette and in your wedding font.

 If you aren’t crafty (or bothered), you can just get one made - there are loads of suppliers on Etsy (like the one pictured above).

 Better still, so it ties in with the rest of your stationery, you can ask your stationery designer to make a funky printed version for you.
-It can use an easel to display it on or hang it from a copper stand.
+It can use an easel to display it from a copper stand.

 The Wedding Day Schedule: